bencline1/Allpix_GaAs/doc/usermanual/framework.md

 subcomponents such as configuration, modules and messages are discussed in Sections [Configuration and Parameters](framework.md#configuration-and-parameters)–[Passing Objects using Messages](framework-passing-objects-using-messages.md).
 The chapter closes with a description of the available framework tools in Section [Logging and other Utilities](framework-redirect-module-inputs-outputs.md#logging-and-other-utilities).
-Some code will be provided in the text, but readers not interested may skip the technical details.
+Some C++ code will be provided in the text, but readers not interested may skip the technical details.

 Architecture of the Core